kaziabidazad/openpgp-bouncy/README.md

 # openpgp-bouncy
-Example of OpenPGP by Bouncy Castle
+Simplified example of OpenPGP by Bouncy Castle